multani/gcp-changelog/content/google-secops-siem/index.md

 ### Announcement

+**Forwarder component: end-of-life and migration**

+The forwarder component is being phased out of the Google SecOps platform and will reach end-of-life (EOL) in January 2027.
+This impact will change all any data collection pipelines that currently use the forwarder.

+**Action required**: If you're currently using the forwarder component, you must migrate your data collection workflows to an alternative mechanism before April 1, 2027.
+You'll need to use another data pipeline management application for log ingestion.

+We recommend that you migrate to the [Bindplane OpenTelemetry (OTel) collector](https://cloud.google.com/chronicle/docs/ingestion/use-bindplane-agent), which provides a scalable, open-standard solution for log and metric ingestion.

+The following are key dates to note:

+* **Apr 1, 2026**: New Google SecOps customers cannot use the forwarder component.
+* **Jan 1, 2027**: The forwarder is officially EOL.
+No further patches, including security patches, will be released.
+* **Apr 1, 2027**: Data is no longer allowed to be ingested from the forwarder component.

+### Announcement

+**Forwarder component: end-of-life and migration**

+The forwarder component is being phased out of the Google SecOps platform and will reach end-of-life (EOL) in January 2027.
+This impact will change all any data collection pipelines that currently use the forwarder.

+**Action required**: If you're currently using the forwarder component, you must migrate your data collection workflows to an alternative mechanism before April 1, 2027.
+You'll need to use another data pipeline management application for log ingestion.

+We recommend that you migrate to the [Bindplane OpenTelemetry (OTel) collector](https://cloud.google.com/chronicle/docs/ingestion/use-bindplane-agent), which provides a scalable, open-standard solution for log and metric ingestion.

+The following are key dates to note:

+* **Apr 1, 2026**: New Google SecOps customers cannot use the forwarder component.
+* **Jan 1, 2027**: The forwarder is officially EOL.
+No further patches, including security patches, will be released.
+* **Apr 1, 2027**: Data is no longer allowed to be ingested from the forwarder component.

+### Announcement

 **Update CrowdStrike API permissions before decommission**

 CrowdStrike is decommissioning its Detects API on September 30, 2025.
 This API has